 Enrollment Agreement.
 In order to successfully enroll in the Austin Center for Design, a student must sign an enrollment agreement.
 No students will be permitted to take courses at The Center prior to signing this agreement.

 Attendance Policy.
 Austin Center for Design recognizes the necessity of each class period, and therefore assumes students will attend all classes held, and will arrive on time for class.
-Each instructor may set a policy regarding absences, lateness, and make-up work; a recommended, but not required, policy is as follows:
+The following policy describes attendance:

 Student Conduct Policy.
 Austin Center for Design recognizes its students as responsible and dedicated men and women.
 An integral part of their career and professional development is the expectation that they conduct themselves during the education process in the same manner as will be expected in all employment situations.
 As members of Austin Center for Design community, students have responsibilities and duties commensurate with their rights and privileges.
 In this policy, Austin Center for Design provides guidance to students regarding those standards of student conduct and behavior that it considers essential to its educational mission.
 This policy also provides guidance regarding the types of conduct that infringe upon the fulfillment of Austin Center for Design's mission.
 Any student who is found to have violated the student conduct policy is subject to disciplinary sanctions up to and including suspension or permanent dismissal, as further described below.